Status

 - The rest of the RL loop (rewards, updates, logging) stays the same as in state-based training.

-3. Training Flow
+5. Training Flow Summary

 - Select a task that supports cameras.